ArdentHeavyIndustries/syzygryd/README-ON-THE-PLAYA.txt

   occasional and error condition use is fine.  within inner loops are not. please comment out any that you feel are spewing too much.

+My understanding is that the final values for the call(s) to DMXManager.addController() in ShowControl.setup() will have to wait until the playa.
+(J ?)
+But perhaps the ones to foo and bar should be deleted ?

 -------------------------------------------------------------------------------
 updateStarFieldSkip (see /opt/syzygryd/etc/sequencer.properties) defaults to
 150.  during the limited testing over the weekend, twice processing hung on a